WojciechAdamowski/FlightSimulator/README.md

 **How to install**

 * 1.Download ZIP repository
-* 2.Unzip the files to the directory where you want to store the program
+* 2.Unzip the files(by right-clicking on the file and select "Extract to" then select the destination folder) to the directory where you want to store the program

 **Manual install**